Rapid Electrolyte Replacer

 Pre race use of HYGAIN® REGAIN® will not contravene the rules of racing which prohibit the use of sodium bicarbonate or other alkalinaising agents prior to a race.

 Dosage rates should be adjusted to meet requirements.
 It is preferable to feed daily requirements of REGAIN® over several feeds during the day.
-REGAIN® should be used in conjunction with a salt block or loose salt in the feed.
+REGAIN® should be used in conjunction with a loose salt in the feed or a salt block.
 As a saline drench mix 60g of REGAIN® in 5 litres of water to treat dehydration and alkalosis.

 30g per day